Roosecote Power Station: CCGT power station

 The first organisation to plan for a new power station on the site was Cumbria Power in 1987, formed of four engineers.
 They hoped to build a CCGT plant that used the steam turbines of the former plant.
 This idea wasn't feasible, so a new power station was chosen instead, but situated in the former turbine hall.
 ABB joined the planning process in April 1989, and a new company – Lakeland Power Ltd – was formed, being owned 80% by ABB and 20% by Cumbria Power.
 In October 1989, the North Western Electricity Board (NORWEB) signed an agreement with Lakeland Power to have a supply of electricity – the first such agreement between a UK regional electricity company and a private generator.
 NORWEB also bought 20% of the company.

 Construction started on 3 January 1990, the construction work carried out by Alfred McAlpine and Stone & Webster.
 The station was commissioned on 20 November 1991, although officially opened on 1 November 1991 by John Wakeham.
 It had been the first Independent Power Project (IPP) since the privatisation of the UK electricity industry in 1990.
 Roosecote station marked the start of the "Dash for Gas" which saw many more CCGTs built in the UK, as gas became an alternative to coal power.
 This hastened the demise of Britain's coal industry.
 In 1997, the newly elected Labour government placed restrictions on the number of gas-fired power stations that could be built.

 Roosecote was operated by ABB, though owned by Lakeland Power.
 ABB then sold its 60% stake of the company to California-based Edison Mission Energy (EME), who bought the rest of the company from NORWEB in October 1999.
 In December 2002, EME company went into receivership, due to the financial troubles of Texas-based TXU who had bought NORWEB's supply business, and the station was temporarily shut down.
 On 14 May 2003, the station was bought by Centrica Energy for £24 million.
-Centrica proposed building a new 80MW biomass plant on the site but regulatory changes led to this being cancelled in October 2012.
+Centrica proposed building a new 80 MW biomass plant on the site but regulatory changes led to this being cancelled in October 2012.
 At the same time Centrica announced that Roosecote would be mothballed pending a final decision on the future of the site, which might include closure, redevelopment or sale as a going concern.
 In September 2014 Centrica Energy confirmed it had received planning permission to demolish Roosecote Power Station.
 The plant was no longer deemed economically viable due to the age and condition of the plant.